 Why We Tried It

-It has been a year since I shared with you about my journey with postpartum depression.
+It has been a couple of years since I shared with you about my journey with postpartum depression.

 My battle with depression is what motivated me to take on this challenge.
 Even during the worst of that season, when I would step outside, I felt like I was briefly stepping out of the dark fog that clouded my mind and heart.
 Spending time outside every day played a large part in healing my mind and body.
 Maybe it was the sunshine and vitamin D, the fresh air, the exercise, my kids’ laughter, and their sweet wildness.